nickoala/sensor/README.md

 - No more conversion needed.
 Suppose you get a *Temperature* called `t`, you may access the Celcius degree by `t.C` as easily as you do Fahrenheit by `t.F`.
 - Namedtuples may have methods.
 For example, a *Pressure* has a method called `altitude()`, which tells you how high you are above mean sea level.
 It is convenient and intuitive.

-Keep reading to see how it really works ...

 ## DS18B20